eliseevmv/Checkout-DotNet-Challenge/readme.md

 ## 2.6.
 Bank timeout

-Same as scenario above but bank does not respond
+Same as scenario above but bank does not respond at all.

 This scenario is not implemented as part of this exercise, but a production system should be ready for this scenario.

 ## 2.7.
 Database exception before calling bank